 Smaller steps and more frequent testing are typical examples of this strategy, which account for the rise in popularity of Agile methods.
 Some of these have this approach baked in. reducing complexity and interdependencies also reduced the ‘knock-on’ impacts of a risk materializing.

-We define risk in terms impact and likelihood.
+We define risk in terms of impact and likelihood.
 So the alternate approach to reducing the threat of a risk is to reduce the probability that it will occur.
 We can categorize most approaches to this as being either:

 There are often rules, procedures, process, or good practice that we can follow.
 And, often, these are as they are for a reason.
 Rigorously following them and being diligent in the way we do so is likely to reduce the likelihood of errors and missions.
 This is one of the reasons I am such a big advocate of templates and checklists.

-PMBoK conflates Reduce Impact and reduce Likelihood into a single risk response: ‘Mitigate‘.
+PMBoK conflates Reduce Impact and Reduce Likelihood into a single risk response: ‘Mitigate‘.
 It states (with dreadful English):

 In risk mitigation, action is taken to reduce the probability of occurrence and/or impact of a threat